IIIF/cookbook-recipes/recipe/0047-homepage/index.md

 ## Implementation Notes

-Conforming clients may render the `homepage` property in various ways, yet most likely as an HTML Anchor element for each entry.
+Conforming clients may render the `homepage` property in various ways, yet most likely as an HTML anchor element for each entry.
 An alternative consideration could be as a button.

 If an anchor is utilized for the instance, the `id` represents the destination of the link and would serve as the value for its `href` attribute.